The 2nd Workshop on Recommendation with Generative Models

 Paper oral 9.45pm-9.55pm Diffusion Recommendation with Implicit Sequence Influence

-Keynote 9.55am-10.30am Keynote 2 by Dr. Jiaqi Zhai and Dr. Rui Li from Meta
+Keynote 9.55am-10.30am Keynote 2: Actions Speak Louder than Words: Trillion-Parameter Sequential Transducers for Generative Recommendations by Dr. Jiaqi Zhai and Dr. Rui Li from Meta

 Coffee break 10.30am-11.00am

-Keynote 11.00am-11.35am Keynote 3 by Prof. Julian McAuley from UCSD
+Keynote 11.00am-11.35am Keynote 3: Data, methods, and evaluation for knowledge-grounded conversational recommendation systems by Prof. Julian McAuley from UCSD

 Paper oral 11.35am-11.45am OutfitGPT: LLMs as Fashion Outfit Generator and Recommender